Shaqq771/CAMS/README.md

     - Database: Postgres
     - Message Broker: Rabbitmq
 - Rename .env.example to .env in root directory
+- Setup value in .env (fill in according to your settings)

 Run:
 # go run main.go